 1/2 teaspoon freshly ground black pepper

 Using a Tofu Press is one of the easiest ways to drain off the water from the tofu, but if you don't have one you can always use a couple of clean kitchen towels weighted down with a heavy skillet or a few large cans of vegetables.
 After you've pressed out all the water, cut the block into three even slices.
 Cut each slice into quarters.
 You should now have twelve slices of tofu.
-Lay these on a clean cloth or paper towel to pull out any extra moisture.
+Lay these on a clean cloth or paper towel to absorb any excess moisture.

 Meanwhile, add all other ingredients to a small bowl and stir to combine.